Federated Co-tuning Framework for Large and Small Language Models: Experiments

 \subsection{Performance Evaluations}

 We conduct experiments with three settings.
 The first setting (denoted as S1) involves one server-side GPT-2-Large LLM and four client-side GPT-2-Small SLMs, the second setting (denoted as S2) involves one server-side OPT-6.7B LLM and four client-side OPT-1.3B SLMs, and the third setting (denoted as S3) involves one server-side LLaMa2-7B LLM and four client-side LLaMa2-1.3B SLMs.
-Tables \ref{tab:Homogeneous} demonstrate the performance comparisons of our approach against other baselines.
+Tables \ref{tab:Homogeneous-LLM},\ref{tab:Homogeneous-SLM} demonstrate the performance comparisons of our approach against other baselines.
 The top sub-table and the bottom sub-table compare the performance of FedCoLLM against baselines on the server's LLM and clients' SLMs, respectively.

-The top sub-table of Table \ref{tab:Homogeneous} shows that FedCoLLM significantly outperforms Zero-Shot on the server's LLM in the three settings.
+The Table \ref{tab:Homogeneous-LLM} shows that FedCoLLM significantly outperforms Zero-Shot on the server's LLM in the three settings.
 It also shows that FedCoLLM achieves comparable performance of the Centralized scenario.
-For example, in the CQA dataset, FedCoLLM achieves a relative improvement of 41\% over Zero-Shot on GPT-2-Large LLM, 47\% on OPT-6.7B LLM, and 66\% on LLaMa2-7B LLM.
+For example, in the CQA dataset, FedCoLLM achieves a relative improvement of 47\% over Zero-Shot on GPT-2-Large LLM, 40\% on OPT-6.7B LLM, and 70\% on LLaMa2-7B LLM.
 Furthermore, FedCoLLM nearly equals Centralized performance, reaching 98\% on GPT-2-Large LLM, 99\% on OPT-6.7B LLM, and 97\% on LLaMa2-7B LLM.

-The bottom sub-table of Table \ref{tab:Homogeneous} shows that FedCoLLM performs better than the Zero-Shot, Standalone, and FedAvg due to the assistance of the server's LLM.
-For example, in the CQA dataset, FedCoLLM achieves a relative improvement of 6\% over Standalone on GPT-2-Small SLM, 8\% on OPT-1.3B SLM, and 4\% on LLaMa2-1.3B SLM.
-Furthermore, FedCoLLM achieves a relative improvement of 3\% over FedAvg on GPT-2-Small SLM, 5\% on OPT-1.3B SLM, and 2\% on LLaMa2-1.3B SLM.
+The Table \ref{tab:Homogeneous-SLM} shows that the SLM of FedCoLLM performs better than the Zero-Shot, Standalone, and FedAvg due to the assistance of the server's LLM.
+For example, in the CQA dataset, FedCoLLM achieves a relative improvement of 6\% over Standalone on GPT-2-Small SLM, 6\% on OPT-1.3B SLM, and 3\% on LLaMa2-1.3B SLM.
+Furthermore, FedCoLLM achieves a relative improvement of 3\% over FedAvg on GPT-2-Small SLM, 4\% on OPT-1.3B SLM, and 2\% on LLaMa2-1.3B SLM.